fhi-beta/mobaGenetics-qc/methylation/README.md

 ## Global config file globalConfig.yaml
 Edit the globale config file globalConfig.yaml , it must be customized for your environemnt.

+Important variables

+- root_data_path points to where idat-files and samplesheets are located.
+Tee exact locations are found in the local config-files.
+- ouput_path is where all the results logs and whatnot will end up.
+The pipeline might create terrabytes of data depending on your input
+- max_sample_size_* Unless you have loads of memory, you want to reduce the size of samples being processed in one go.
+See the documentation and comments in the yaml-file for more details.
+- renv If you cannot use conda as described below, an alternative using pip & renv is possible.

 ## Local config-files
 Each dataset has one or more config-file (called a local config file)